July 31, 2020; revised August 2, 2020

 What Is a Scientific Approach?

 - Such a “revolutionary change” is a paradigm change.
 A good example is theories on atomic structure.
-There, paradigm changes happened twice within the past 100 years, as we will see below.
+Paradigm changes have happened twice within the past 100 years, as shown below.

 Western Theories of the Atom Started with Democritus